dead8309/rocket-api/README.md

 # rocket-api

 Experimenting with Rust and Rocket web framework.
 This is a simple REST Api that interacts with a MongoDB database to perform CRUD operations on a User model.

-Currently a work in progress.🚧
+## Endpoints

+- GET /users
+- GET /users/:id
+- POST /users
+- PUT /users/:id
+- DELETE /users/:id

 ## How to run